BudiDulce/User-Login-System/README.md

 This repository demonstrates the construction of a user login system based on a Git Flow approach with an emphasis on using the `git rebase` command for conflict resolutions, as per the steps provided for the assignment.
 Each step outlines the Git commands used and the rationale behind them in order to provide for the development cycle of the project while maintaining a linear history wherever feasible.
 Task 1- Set Up Repository
 Git Commands Used
-- git clone (user-login-system - https://github.com/BudiDulce/User-Login-System ) GitHub link
+- git clone (user-login-system - https://github.com/BudiDulce/User-Login-System ) gitHub link
 Then to into the directory
 cd user-login-system
 Then to go to main branch we use command “Git chechkout”